Koromix/rygel/web/goupile.org/en/pages/app.md

 ```

 > [!NOTE]
-> This is the only dynamic option as of now, but others may become dynamic in future versions.
+> Not all options can be used dynamically.
+In version 3.12, the `enabled` and `sequence` options are dynamic options.

 ## Successive pages